vervegroup/VerveSDK/README.md

 ## Drag & Drop

-1. [Download](https://github.com/vervegroup/VerveSDK-iOS-Specs/releases "https://github.com/pubnative/vervegroup/VerveSDK-iOS-Specs") a copy of ATOM, or clone its repository and make sure you checkout the latest tagged version.
+1. [Download](https://github.com/vervegroup/VerveSDK-iOS-Specs/releases "https://github.com/pubnative/vervegroup/VerveSDK-iOS-Specs") a copy of VerveSDK, or clone its repository and make sure you checkout the latest tagged version.

 2. Embed the `VerveSDK.xcframework` project in your own project.